JSpeedie/cmp-tree/tests/009/README.md

 of existence, and file-type, but not in substance.
 The two corresponding soft links point to two different directories that differ in their contents.

-> Note: `cmp-tree` should evaluate the two soft links as being different
+> Note: by default, `cmp-tree` should evaluate two soft links to be identical
-> because they do not point to the same path, *not* because what they point
+> if and only if their link paths are identical, regardless of whether or not
-> differs. `diff -qr` evaluates soft links as identical if what they point to
+> what they point to is identical or even exists.
+In this way, `cmp-tree`
-> is identical, so it will report a difference between the two directory trees
-> like `cmp-tree` would, but for different reasons.
+> should (by default) behave the way `diff -qr --no-dereference` would behave.

 ```
 adirectory                                  anotherdirectory